 Honoring Local Swampscott Heroes, Jen Harris & Jared Raymond

 The global CrossFit community pays tribute to heroes from all over the world throughout the year with CrossFit WODs formed in their honor.
-As a CrossFit community based in Swampscott, we want to do the same for our local heroes as well.
+As a CrossFit community based in Swampscott, we are passionate about doing the same for our local heroes as well.

-On Saturday, July 7, 2018, we will honor two Swampscott High School graduates, Jennifer Harris and Jared Raymond, with a community fitness fundraiser and BBQ to raise funds for the CrossFit The Swamp HERO Scholarship in Memory of Jennifer Harris and Jared Raymond.
+Join us on Saturday, July 7, 2018, for our third annual event honoring two Swampscott High School graduates, Jennifer Harris and Jared Raymond, with a community fitness fundraiser and BBQ to raise funds for the CrossFit The Swamp HERO Scholarship in Memory of Jennifer Harris and Jared Raymond.

 Jen & Jared Hero Tribute

-- 11AM: "Jared" - CrossFit workout TBA - open to CrossFitters
+11AM: "Jared" - CrossFit workout open to CrossFitters

 Limited parking is available in The Swamp's lot and on the side streets.
 Ample parking is available across the street at Swampscott High School.